bravit/hid-examples/README.md

 cabal repl <executable>
 ```

-e.g.:
+For example:

 ```
 cabal repl stockquotes
 ```

-To work with particular module you have to load it in GHCi with `:load` then.
+To work with particular module you have to load it in GHCi with `:load`.

 ## Using Cabal new-*